 There are plenty of Express buses during term time, but the services operate on a reduced timetable when Trimesters are not in session.

-You can catch the UNSW Night Shuttle from your location on campus to your parked car, bus, or tram stop between 6.30 and 11.30pm, Monday to Friday, excluding weekends and public holidays.
+Normally, you can catch the UNSW Night Shuttle from your location on campus to your parked car, bus, or tram stop between 6.30 and 11.30pm, Monday to Friday, excluding weekends and public holidays.
 It’s free.
+However, this service will be suspended due to COVID-19, from 1 May onwards.

 The bright yellow shuttle bus will stop at car parks, colleges and libraries on Kensington and Randwick Campuses and close to bus stops.
 You can track the shuttle bus via the StaySafe@UNSW app or track it by visiting the UNSW DoubleMap.